cbonoz/xrpl23/README.md

 From the development process, we gained valuable experience in integrating blockchain technology into mobile applications, creating user-friendly interfaces, and developing systems to prevent fraudulent activities.
 We also learned about the importance of user data privacy and security and worked to ensure that user data was protected at all times.
+Surveyr is currently built on the XRP testnet, and a new payment admin address and survey backend with dynamic upload/retrieval could be added for production use.

 ### Potential future work / expansion